How to make a sequencer (it's easy!)

 2. Create a curve of type 'custom' (so you can set custom x values).

-3. Set the number of points to one greater than the number of segments required.
+3. The number of points to one greater than the number of segments.

 For our u/c example: